Monday 5th August, 2019

 Pushing back against resistance puts stress on the elbow

-To do this you simply examine your muscles using your fingers as shown in this video.
-You start using the pads of several fingers to systematically examine the mucles looking for general tenderness and tightness.
+To do this you simply examine your muscles as shown in the video.
+You start using the pads of several fingers to systematically examine the muscles looking for general tenderness and tightness.
 If found you then use one or two fingers to examine more deeply looking for:

 • tight bands in the muscle